-The name ditroff once marked a development level of the troff text
+The name ditroff refers to a historical development stage of the

 In 1979, Brian Kernighan rewrote troff to support more devices by